-Incorporating Nharangga Culture at Wambana
+Incorporating Narungga and Nukunu Culture at Wambana

-At Wambana we believe in the process of reconcilliation, and actively work to include Indigenous perspectives in the Wambana curriculum.
-Wambana staff have, on several occasions, met with local Nharangga elders, and Nharangga Aboriginal Progress Association (NAPA) representatives to make connections, and have conversations about how Nharangga culture can be included into the Wambana program.
+At Wambana we believe in the process of reconciliation, and actively work to include first nations peoples perspectives in the Wambana curriculum as outlined in the Prince Alfred College Reconciliation Action Plan.
+Wambana staff have, on several occasions, met with local Narungga elders, and Nharangga Aboriginal Progress Association (NAPA) representatives to make connections, and have conversations about how Narungga culture can be included into the Wambana program.

-Nharangga Language
+Language

-The name of the site, Wambana (meaning knowledge and wisdom) and the houses the boys live in, Wardli's (meaning dwelling), reflect use of the Nharangga language at the site.
-NAPA have recently promoted their Cultural Language Resource and we use this as a teaching resource (e.g., for Nharangga names for animals and plants) prior to the Minlagawi Gum Flat project (day 17) and the hike at Dhilba Guruunda - Innes National Park (day 24).
+The name of the site, Wambana (meaning knowledge and wisdom) and the houses the boys live in, wardli's (meaning dwelling), reflect use of the Narungga language at the site.
+NAPA have recently promoted their Cultural Language Resource and we use this as a teaching resource (e.g., for Narungga names for animals and plants) prior to the Minlagawi Gum Flat project (day 18) and the hike at Dhilba Guuranda - Innes National Park (day 28).
+We have also incorporated some Narungga words into our daily routine including guranna banyiwarda (good morning), nha marni (greeting to many), nhinni marni (greeting to one), ngayi yunggu (thank you), guranna (good/sweet), warri (west), windara (east), dhilba (south) as Tuesday rotation group names and wildu (eagle), garri (emu), and widhadha (shark) as Thursday rotation group names.
+We also start each day with an Acknowledgement of Country delivered by the days leaders.
+In Melrose, the boys hike through Nukunu land and their hiking groups are named using words from the Nukunu language, kalta (sleepy lizard), kampu (black snake), kurra (magpie) and partna (black goanna).